 The 200 L tank was inoculated with a stock solution containing 25 million nematodes (125 nematodes / ml).
 20 L of the spray solution was sprayed into a bucket every 10 minutes, whereupon 1 L of spray solution was immediately removed and 1 ml volumes were sub-sampled for counting.

-The results suggest that a tank-rise system preserves nematode concentration throughout an application and may lead to more efficacious applications.
+The results suggest that a tank-rinse system that sparges the tank walls preserves nematode concentration throughout an application and may lead to more efficacious applications.

 Horticultural Crops Ontario, Ground Covers Unlimited, Pentair (Hypro) and Nemapro are gratefully acknowledged for making this research possible.